SALLU00125/Git_tutorials_3232000/git_commands.md

 git checkout -f //roles file back to the last commit

 git commit -a -m "Commit messages" // directly commit without staging

+git rm --cached 'filename.extension' // filename.extension would be removed from staging already

+touch .gitignore // untracked file is put in this file
+                // .gitignore -> *.extension " ignores all these extensions"

+git branch 'newBranchName' // new branch created git branch                // checks the available branches git checkout 'newBranchName' // swithced to new branch